Voyeurism can be broadly defined as the act of observing a person engaged in a private act for sexual gratification.

 - Sexual Assault and Detain for Advantage Charges Dropped

 - Not Guilty of Two Counts of Sexual Assault and Two of Indecent Assault

 - 7 Charges of Aggravated Sexual Assault Withdrawn

 - Not Guilty of Multiple Sexual Assault and Aggravated Indecent Assault Charges

 - Not Guilty of Aggravated Indecent Assault and Prosecution Ordered to Pay Costs

 - Not Guilty of All 16 Sexual Assault Charges

-- What is ‘Child Abuse Material’ in New South Wales?
+- What are the Penalties for Sexual Assault in New South Wales?